nasirlukman/nasirlukman.github.io/_posts/2026-04-11-palm-economic-value.md

 ---

 ## Humble Beginnings
 **Elaeis guineensis**, also known locally as *Kelapa Sawit* is arguably the most successful immigrant in Indonesian history.
-Native to West Africa, it arrived in the Dutch East Indies in the mid-19th century as four seedlings planted in the Bogor Botanical Gardens for scientific study.
+Native to West Africa, it arrived in the Dutch East Indies in the mid-19th century as four seedlings planted in the [Bogor Botanical Gardens](https://lovelybogor.com/blog/2018/09/22/palm-oil-monument-in-bogor-botanical-gardens/) for scientific study.

 From those four ancestors, a biological and economic empire was born.
 Cultivation spread from the estates of Sumatra to the vast reaches of Papua, forming a unique symbiosis with human ambition.
-At the entrance of my office building is a quote by the poet Robert Hass: *"All lands dream of becoming a forest."* It is a beautiful sentiment, but ironic when contrasted with the dream of many landowners in Indonesia's lowlands: to turn their land into a palm plantation.
+At the entrance of my office building is a quote by the poet [Robert Hass](https://grist.org/article/hass/): *"All lands dream of becoming a forest."* It is a beautiful sentiment, but ironic when contrasted with the dream of many landowners in Indonesia's lowlands: to turn their land into a palm plantation.

 If you drive through the lowlands of Sumatra or Kalimantan, the horizon is rarely anything else but palm oil plantations.
 Today, Indonesian palm oil plantations already cover millions of hectares.
 An area that is larger than many European nations!

 ## Conquering the Nation
 My remote sensing model estimates approximately **15 million hectares** of palm oil plantations in Indonesia (Figure 1).
 While some official estimates lean toward 16-17 million, my model is intentionally conservative; it specifically captures mature, healthy stands across both industrial estates and smallholder plots, filtering out areas of high uncertainty or early-stage growth that do not yet contribute to the national Gross Production Value.

+To put that in perspective: considering standard plantation spacing, there are more than **2 billion palm oil trees** alive in Indonesia right now.
+They vastly outnumber the human population.
+They are probably the most prevalent large organism in the country.
+Essentialy, they are the winner in the game of life.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">